-I smeared my face with mud, and I went to the palace where I worked as a swineherd.
+I smeared my face with mud and I went to the palace where I worked as a swineherd.
 On my time off, I made toys for the princess.
-She rejected the real things that I offered her as a prince, so I made her artificial things, like a rattle that turns and rattles out all the songs that have ever been composed.
-She demanded my toys, and so, in exchange for them, I demanded kisses.
-She gave them to me.
-She planted them on my muddy face while hiding in her circle of ladies-in-waiting.
+She had rejected the natural things I had offered her as a prince.
+So as a swineherd I made her artificial things, trinkets, and she couldn’t get enough of them.
+In exchange for my toys, I demanded kisses.
+She planted them on my muddy face while standing in a throng of jeering ladies-in-waiting.

 The Swineherd Prince in The Swineherd, Yellow Fairy Book.
 Illustration by H.J.
 Ford.